kodadot/packages/uniquery/README.md

 ### ✔️  Missing functions

-- nftListByCollectionIdList - return list of NFTs by list of collectionIds
-- nftListByMetadataId - returns NFTs where metadata is equal to provided uri
-- nftListByCollectionIdAndOwner - returns NFTs where collection id is equal to provided id and owner is equal to provided address
 - collectionStatListById - returns collection metrics by id
-- eventListByNftId - returns events by nft id
-- eventListByInteraction - returns events by interaction
 - eventListByCollectionId - returns events for NFTs by collection id
 - eventListByCollectionIdAndInteraction - returns events for NFTs by collection id and interaction
 - lastNftIdbyCollectionId - returns last token id for collection by id
-- eventListByAddress - returns events by address

 ## Development 💻